HarrisonKramer/optiland/docs/developers_guide/tolerancing_framework.rst

 The tolerancing framework is built around the following key components:

 - **Variables**: System parameters subject to perturbations, such as surface curvatures, thicknesses, or material indices.
-These are tied to the same variable definitions used in the optimization framework, ensuring seamless integration and flexibility.
+These are tied to the same variable definitions used in the optimization framework.

 - **Operands**: Metrics used to quantify the system’s performance or deviations due to perturbations.
 These are also reused from the optimization framework, enabling compatibility with a wide range of analysis metrics.